 Dark Skies Project

 Be sure to check out the Dark Skies project.
-All over the UK, people are getting involved in creating a map of local stargazing places where there is low light emission from streetlights.
+All over the UK, people can involve themselves in creating a map of local stargazing places where there is low light emission from streetlights.
 Under really dark skies, you can see the Milky Way with the naked eye.
 One of our favourite spots is the island of Sark off Guernsey in the Channel Islands which was made the world’s first Dark Sky Island in 2011.

-The Night Sky app is a beautifully designed app that allows you to hold your device up to the sky and find out what you are looking at.
-Some of the information is fairly advanced, but for identifying which star or planet you are looking at in real-time with a fabulous sound track, I love it.
+The Night Sky app’s design is beautiful.
+It allows you to hold your device up to the sky and find out what you are looking at.
+Some of the information is fairly complex.
+For identifying which star or planet you are looking at in real-time with a fabulous sound track, I love it.
 And even better, it’s just £0.69.

 Pocket Universe is another app that allows you to hold your device up to the sky and understand exactly what you’re looking at.
 You can also take virtual walks on the surface of the Moon and Mars and the app contains quiz games and suggested observation tips with links to Wikipedia for the most current information.
 At £1.99, an awesome app.

-Are your children are interested in the universe around them?
+Do your children have an interest in the universe around them?
 Please let us know of any other books, apps and places you have found helpful.